-- You might need to adjust the water accordingly to the humidity and weather in your kitchen, just make sure to add it little by little and combine until you’ll achieve a smooth dough.
+- You might need to adjust the water according to the humidity and weather in your kitchen, just make sure to add it little by little and combine until you’ll achieve a smooth dough.

 - You can use other types of cheese such as Cotija, queso ranchero, feta, etc.

 Maricruz Avalos Flores is a Mexican cook and photographer living in Italy where she shares authentic Mexican & Italian recipes that can be easily made at home using easy-to-find ingredients.